andreArtelt/vml/README.md

 See [wiki](https://github.com/andreArtelt/vml/wiki).

 ## Technical stuff
-This project is realized using HTML, JavaScript and CSS.
+This project is realized using HTML5, JavaScript and CSS.

 ## Contribution
 Collaboration/Contributions/Pull-requests are highly welcome.
 Feel free to contact me.